jupyter/jupyter_client/docs/messaging.rst

 .. note::

-   This model of requesting user input is quite different from how stdin works at a lower level.
+   This pattern of requesting user input is quite different from how stdin works at a lower level.
 The Jupyter protocol does not support everything code running in a terminal can do with stdin, but we believe that this enables the most common use cases.